carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 ## Open question: What could be next steps to further improve the model?

 With unlimited options to modify the model architecture or to play with the training parameters, deep learning can trigger very extensive hunting for better and better results.
 Usually models are "well behaving" in the sense that small chances to the architectures also only result in small changes of the performance (if any).
 It is often tempting to hunt for some magical settings that will lead to much better results.
 But do those settings exist?
 Applying common sense is often a good first step to make a guess of how much better could results be.
-In the present case we might certainly not expect to be able to reliably predict sunshine hours for the next day with 5-10 minute precision.
-But how much better our model could be exactly, often remains difficult to answer.

 - What changes to the model architecture might make sense to explore?
 - Ignoring changes to the model architecture, what might notably improve the prediction quality?

 :::::::::::::::::::::::: solution

 This is an open question.
-And we don't actually know how far one could push this sunshine hour prediction (try it out yourself if you like!
-We're curious!).
-But there is a few things that might be worth exploring.

 Regarding the model architecture: